‘The Masked Dancer’ spoilers: The Sloth is …

 The Sloth is certainly one of the most athletic of the 10 contestants on season 1 of “The Masked Dancer.”
 His costume consists of workout gear and he was able to leap and bound around the stage.

-We won’t only find out for sure that Maksim Chmerkovskiy is the Sloth until he is unmasked.
+We will only find out for sure that Maksim Chmerkovskiy is the Sloth when he is unmasked.
 That will only happen if he loses a match-up or wins the competition.
 Do you think we are right about the real name of the Sloth?
 Sound off in the comments section with your best guesses.

 SEE ‘The Masked Dancer’ spoilers: The Zebra is …